TKZee

-In 2008 after an 8 year hiatus the group reunited touring around the country and around the world in countries like denmark.
-The following year Tkzee released their third album titled Coming Home with the singles Sdudla and Dikakapa.
-They performed their hit single Shibobo at the opening ceremony of the 2010 FIFA World Cup at Soccer City (FNB stadium) in Johannesburg.
-On 15 August 2022 Tokollo Tshabalala died.
-According to a press statement released by his family, the musician died from an epileptic seizure on Monday morning.
+In 2008, after an eight-year hiatus, the group reunited, touring around the country and around the world in countries like Denmark.
+The following year Tkzee released their third album titled Coming Home with the singles "Sdudla" and "Dikakapa".
+They performed their hit single "Shibobo" at the opening ceremony of the 2010 FIFA World Cup at Soccer City (FNB stadium) in Johannesburg.
+On 15 August 2022, Tokollo Tshabalala died.
+According to a press statement released by his family, the musician died from an epileptic seizure which resulted from a severe brain injury he sustained in a 2001 car accident.
 He was 45.
-His family says he developed epileptic seizures from a severe brain injury he sustained during a car accident in 2001.